4 Point Inspection

 FQA

-• What is a wind mitigation inspection?
+• What is a 4-point inspection?

-• How long does the inspection take?
+• How long does a 4-point inspection take?

 • When will I receive my report?